I must admit at first, I didn’t know how to write this article… because I know that if I wrote it by myself, it would be a bit… biased.

 - While I encourage and trust everyone of you to post a truthful account of your experiences, good, bad, and beautiful, please DO NOT post any personal attacks or offensive comments against any individual, or group!
 I realize that your experiences are YOUR experiences, and not all of what you post will be positive, but I hope you can all at least be respectful, and civil.

 Now for the questions.
-These are not original.
-I got them from my fellow members of CAPOEIRISTAS FOR CHANGE, who gave me permission to post them here.
+These questions don’t come from me.
+I got them from my fellow members of CAPOEIRISTAS FOR CHANGE, who used these same questions in a podcast they had earlier this year.

-You don’t have to answer all of these questions at once, or in the order they were presented, but I ask you that you please answer at least 4.
+You don’t have to answer all of these questions at once, or in the order they were presented, but I ask you that you please answer at least 4 of them.
 You may answer these questions in a few ways…

 - In a video essay or vlog (YouTube preferred, because it’s easy to post on this website)